 Unfortunately, we all have such a chronic complainer right inside us: our mind.
 When we face some problem, especially some problem that leaves us with little power to rectify it, our mind starts complaining, “This is terrible, terrible, terrible.”
 It becomes like a stuck audio player replaying the same track endlessly.
 Hearing that unrelenting track, we start becoming more and more discouraged till we stop even trying to do anything constructive.
 The Bhagavad-gita (06.34) states that relentlessness is one of the attributes of the mind that makes it almost unmanageable.

-How can we deal with the mind?
-We can’t move away or stay away from the mind, but we can choose to focus on something else.
+How can we manage such a mind?
+We can’t move away or stay away from it, but we needn’t always focus on what it is saying.

-Returning to the starting example of the weather and the complainer, suppose we are focused and absorbed in working on something important.
+Returning to the starting example of the weather complainer, suppose we are absorbed in working on something important.
 That absorption can make us transcend both the weather and the complaining.
-And just as absorption can help us neglect outer complainers, so it can help us neglect inner complainers too.
+And just as absorption can help us neglect outer complainers, it can help us neglect the inner complainer too.

 We all need to cultivate absorption in something bigger than ourselves.
-Bhakti wisdom offers us the highest purpose by helping us connect with Krishna, develop faith in his plan for us, and shape us to become instruments in his plan for our and everyone’s ultimate welfare.
-Once we start sensing his presence and benevolence in our life, even if the problems persist, we start neglecting and transcending our mind’s complaining.
+Bhakti wisdom offers us the highest purpose by helping us connect with Krishna.
+By that connection, we develop faith in his plan for us and we strive to reshape ourselves as malleable instruments in his plan.
+Once we start sensing his presence and benevolence in our life, even if the problems persist, we cam neglect and transcend our mind’s complaining.

 Think it over: